raolacharya/kidoradult-app/README.md

-Hi this is a web app for my deep learning model kid or adult
+this is a web app for my deep learning model kid or adult